-The Jordanian Network is coordinated by the Royal Institute for Inter-Faith Studies (RIIFS), appointed Head of Network by the Ministry of Foreign Affairs in December 2010.
-The Institute was also a runner-up in the first edition of the Anna Lindh Foundation’s Euro-Med Dialogue Award launched in 2006 on the theme of interfaith dialogue and voted upon by civil society Networks in more than 30 countries.
+The Jordanian Network is coordinated by the Royal Institute for Inter-Faith Studies (RIIFS), appointed in December 2010 as Head of Network by the Ministry of Foreign Affairs.
+The Institute was also a runner-up in the first edition of the Anna Lindh Foundation’s Euro-Med Dialogue Award launched in 2006 on the theme of interfaith dialogue and was voted upon by civil society Networks in more than 30 countries.

 Imran bin Hattan St. Blg. # 1 and Radwan St. Blg. # 3HAY AL JAM'A - AL JUBAIHAPO Box 830562

 At the start of 2007, the Head of the Jordanian Network was the Jordan Institute of Diplomacy, the ALF organized, in partnership with the Network, a national training seminar for NGOs and civil society groups in Amman which included components on: networking and new media tools; the development of transnational project proposals in the field of media, culture and education; sharing good practice in cross-cultural dialogue work; a simulation of project evaluation and monitoring.
 In the same year, the ALF also organized a seminar on ‘Linguistic Awareness of Cultures’ and a teacher training workshop on ‘How to Use New Teaching Materials on Religious Diversity in the Classroom’.

 In 2010, the Royal Institute for interfaith Studies RIIFS, was appointed as the Head of the ALF Jordanian network.
 RIIFS was established in 1994 in Amman, Jordan, under the patronage of His Royal Highness Prince El Hassan bin Talal.